UnionOfRAD/manual/en/quickstart/README.md

 <?php endforeach; ?>
 ```

-As you can see, `Post` model `Document` objects expose their data through properties.
-Once this view has been saved, fire up your browser and check `project/posts` to see the output.
+As you can see, `Posts` model `Document` objects expose their data through properties.
+Once this view has been saved, fire up your browser and check `http://project.dev/posts` to see the output.